nicholasf/inkling/README.txt

 These services will be security, site structure and content categorization, versioning, & workflow.
 Rails provides a rich framework for building CRUD applications - which will easily plug into Inkling as Content Types.

-Inkling will have its own set of Content Types, so it can function as a readymade CMS - see inkling-page.
+Inkling follows the opinions of Rails to let devs develop their own Content Types - models with controllers for creating and displaying content - and plug them into the framework.

-* Docs - I'm generating doc. as I go.
-No functionality is finished yet ...
+Inkling will also have its own set of Content Types, so it can function as a readymade CMS - see inkling_content.
+The essential idea is to provide the framework, and let Rails developers be clever about what they wish to plug into it.

 Content Type
 ------------